Impact

 Training and knowledge transfer

 FSD is part of local, national, European, and global research, development and innovation ecosystem and participates in building the FAIR ecosystem and creating and sharing best practices at all levels.
 Most of this work is done by actively participating in projects.
-Locally, FSD contributes to Tampere University’s data services and open science practices.
-At the national level, FSD participates in the work of the Open Science Expert Panels and Working Groups (for example, in creating the Open Science and Research Reference Architecture (Opens in a new tab) and has led work on guidelines for ethical review in human sciences PDF (Opens in a new tab) .
+Locally, FSD contributes to Tampere University's data services and open science practices.
+At the national level, FSD participates in the work of the Open Science Expert Panels and Working Groups (for example, in maintaining the Open Science and Research Reference Architecture (Opens in a new tab) and Guidelines for describing research_data (Opens in a new tab) , and has led work on guidelines for ethical review in human sciences PDF (Opens in a new tab) .

 FSD develops software for its own needs, for use in the CESSDA archives, and in general for processing or presenting research data and metadata.
 Open-source software or components released by FSD are available on TUNI Gitlab or other services.